John Michael (darts player)

-John Michael (born Yannis Michail, 20 March 1974) is a Cypriot-born Greek darts player playing in Professional Darts Corporation (PDC) events.
+John Michael (born Yannis Michail, 20 March 1974) is a Cypriot-born Greek darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

 Career

 PDC

 He joined the PDC in 2009, and began competing in PDC Europe events a year later.
 He qualified for the 2011 European Championship, therefore becoming the first Greek player to qualify for a major PDC tournament.
 He was beaten 3-6 by defending champion Phil Taylor in the first round, with Taylor averaging 107.83.

 BDO

 He joined the BDO in 2012.
 Michael has won numerous WDF-ranked darts tournaments, including the Cyprus Open (four times), the Greek Open (four times) and the Hellinikon Open (three times).
 He qualified for the 2015 PDC World Darts Championship while still playing in British Darts Organisation events.
 He played Jani Haavisto in the preliminary round winning 4–1 in legs, in the first round he played Ian White losing 3–1 in sets.